upbound/platform-ref-aws/README.md

 #### Invite App Teams to you Organization in Upbound Cloud

-1. Create a team `Workspace` in Upbound Cloud, named `team1`.
+1. Create a Team `team1`.
-1. Enable self-service APIs in each `Workspace`.
-1. Invite app team members and grant access to `Workspaces` in one or more `Platforms`.
+1. Invite app team members and grant access to `Control Planes` and `Repositories`.

 ### App Dev/Ops: Consume the infrastructure you need using kubectl